s-earnest/s-earnest.github.io/_posts/2000-01-01-Employees-Database.md

 ### DISCLAIMER

 - To the best of my knowledge, this data is fabricated and it does not correspond to real people.
 Any similarity to existing people is purely coincidental.
+This is coming from the sample SQL directory.

 ### LICENSE